567-labs/fastllm/docs/finetune-embedding.md

 # Boost your RAG: Fine-Tuning Text Embedding Models on Modal

-Simply using a text embedding model + Vector DB is **not** a catch-all technique for building a performant retrieval system (i.e. for RAG).
-Rather, each task that involves using an embedding model is a unique one and should be treated as so.
+Using a base text embedding model + Vector DB is just the start for building a performant embedding system (i.e. for RAG).
+Each task that involves an embedding model is a unique one that can be fine-tuned.

 Having an embedding model that is fine-tuned for your specific task can greatly improve performance.
 There are a few ways of going about this: picking a performant embedding model, having a robust dataset to train your specific task on, and choosing the right way to train your embedding model.
-In this article, we will discuss how to approach all of these and specifically how to fine-tune an open-source sentence embedding model using [Modal](https://modal.com/).
+In this article, we will discuss how to approach all of these and specifically how to fine-tune an open-source sentence embedding model using [`SentenceTransformers`](https://www.sbert.net/index.html) and [Modal](https://modal.com/).
+We will also cover how to do hyperparameter optimization using [Optuna](https://optuna.org/) on Modal to maximize your fine-tuning performance.

 This article is the second in a series demonstrating how Modal can be effectively used with open-source embedding models, the first can be [found here](https://www.example.com).
-We will discuss three main topics: preparing your dataset for fine-tuning, fine-tuning your embedding model on Modal with [`SentenceTransformers`](https://www.sbert.net/index.html), and making the most of fine-tuning by using [Optuna](https://optuna.org/) (hyperparameter optimization framework) on Modal.
+Through our tests, we've found that fine-tuning a base model can increase our performance from XX% to XX%, and further fine-tuning with hyperparameter optimization can increase it to XX%

 **TODO: mention some metrics here**
+** TODO: Mention sentencetransformers more***

 ## Fine-Tuning Basics